mmukaigawara/site/index.md

 layout: homepage
 ---

 Mitsuru Mukaigawara, MD, MPP, is a PhD candidate in Government and an AM candidate in Statistics at <a href = "https://www.gov.harvard.edu/">Harvard University</a>.
 He studies international relations, political methodology, and political psychology, with a focus on the effects of disease epidemics and health inequities on intrastate and interstate warfare and the effective use of micro-level, spatiotemporal data in causal inference.
-He is a Douglas Dillon Fellow at Harvard.
+He is a Douglas Dillon Fellow and a Merit Award Fellow (2025) at Harvard.
 His work is supported by the <a href = "https://www.iq.harvard.edu/">Institute for Quantitative Social Science (IQSS)</a>, the <a href = "https://wcfia.harvard.edu/">Weatherhead Center for International Affairs</a>, and the <a href = "https://datascience.harvard.edu/">Harvard Data Science Initiative</a>.
 <br>
 <br>